 Global Benchmarks Sustain Unmatched Capital Losses

 Regional indices in the Middle East have experienced the most direct impact from the localized conflict.
 Sovereign wealth funds have stepped in to stabilize local exchanges, yet the outflow of foreign capital persists.
 Trading volumes in Riyadh and Dubai have spiked as international investors withdraw to more familiar jurisdictions.
 Despite these interventions, the wider effects have reached the FTSE 100 and the DAX, where industrial firms face rising input costs.
 Supply-chain delays are now priced into the valuations of manufacturing giants across the continent.
-The ongoing Iran conflict has triggered significant turmoil, causing systemic portfolio losses and weakened demand for Treasuries.
+The ongoing Iran conflict has triggered notable turmoil, causing systemic portfolio losses and weakened demand for Treasuries.

 Capital destruction on this scale alters the long-term trajectory of retirement funds and pension schemes.
 Publicly traded companies have seen billions of dollars in valuation evaporate in single trading sessions.
 The volatility index has remained above its long-term average for twenty-two consecutive days.
 Retail investors are increasingly skeptical of the buy-the-dip mentality that characterized the previous decade.
 Market analysts at major investment banks are slashing their year-end targets for the third time this quarter.
 One-day swings of three percent or more have become the new standard for global equity markets.